0n1ght/Tinder-Bot/README.md

 # Tinder-Bot
 Bot for right-swapping people on Tinder.
+Now, you don't have to waste your time.
+Just use it and come back later to choose your love from "matches".

 Written using Python with selenium module, opens Chrome Browser window and imitates clicks.